GetanehT/Restaurant-Booking-System/README.md

 2. Fill Out the Booking Form:

-Full Name: Enter your full name in the provided text field.
+* Full Name: Enter your full name in the provided text field.
-Email: Provide a valid email address for confirmation.
+* Email: Provide a valid email address for confirmation.
-Phone Number: Enter your contact number.
+* Phone Number: Enter your contact number.
-Select Date: Choose the date of your reservation from the date picker.
+* Select Date: Choose the date of your reservation from the date picker.
-Select Time: Pick a preferred time for your reservation.
+* Select Time: Pick a preferred time for your reservation.
-Number of Guests: Select the number of guests from the dropdown menu.
+* Number of Guests: Select the number of guests from the dropdown menu.
-Number of Tables: Specify how many tables you would like to reserve.
-Special Requests: If you have any special requests (e.g., dietary restrictions), include them in the message box.
+* Special Requests: If you have any special requests (e.g., dietary restrictions), include them in the message box.

-Submit the Form:
+* Submit the Form:

-After filling in all required fields, click the "Book Now" button to submit your reservation.
+* After filling in all required fields, click the "Book Now" button to submit your reservation.

-Confirmation:
+*Confirmation:

 * Upon successful submission, a success message will appear thanking you for your reservation.
 You will receive a confirmation email shortly.

 3. Contacting the Restaurant

 If you have questions or need assistance:

 * Contact Information: You can find the restaurant's phone